So You Filed An Abatement Appeal Application… What’s Next?

 As members of the National Association of Property Tax Attorneys, the property tax attorneys at the Alfano Law Office are scheduled to attend the annual NAPTA meeting in Seattle, Washington from September 22-24.
 During this time, the Alfano Law Office attorneys will have to opportunity to attend and moderate educational seminars, all while connecting with other property tax attorneys from around the country.

-On October 28, 2016, Alfano Law Office attorneys Paul Alfano and Liz Nolin will be speaking at the CIBOR Seminar on property tax abatements in New Hampshire and surrounding New England states.
+On October 28, 2016, Alfano Law Office attorney Paul Alfano will be speaking at the CIBOR Seminar on property tax abatements in New Hampshire and surrounding New England states.
 With more than thirty years of experience, the Alfano Law Office team has recovered millions of dollars in overpaid property taxes for commercial and residential clients.
-Attorneys Alfano and Nolin will cover basic and advanced tax abatement topics, including a discussion on equalization ratios, the property tax abatement process, and the differences between appeal venues.
+Attorney Alfano will cover basic and advanced tax abatement topics, including a discussion on equalization ratios, the property tax abatement process, and the differences between appeal venues.